jpt13653903/LaTeX_UCT_Report/README.md

 ## Usage Instructions

+### Forking the Repository

 The intended use is to fork the repository.
 This way, any updates to this template repository can be merged into your repository, and vice versa.

+### Configuring the Flags

+The output style is controlled by means of flags defined in [`Template/DefineFlags.tex`](Template/DefineFlags.tex).
+Set the flags as appropriate.

+### Building the Output

 - To build the report, run `make`.
 - To convert only the figures, run `make figures`.
 This is useful if you're using some other build chain or IDE, such as [TeXstudio](https://www.texstudio.org/)
 - To clean up all build products, run `make clean`.

+### Building All Options

+There is a special make target `all_options`, which generates output for all 8 combinations of the option flags for the Article and Report types.

 ## License